 2. DeWALT DWE7491RS Jobsite Table Saw

-This DeWALT table saw has a 10-inch blade and a maximum RPM of 3,850, created by the powerful 1,850-watt motor.
-It has a smaller rip capacity compared to the Flexvolt, but the trade-off is that there is no need to buy a separate charger.
+This DeWALT table saw has a 22-inch blade and a maximum RPM of 4,800, created by the powerful 15 Amp motor.
+It is twice as heavy compared to the Flexvolt but the trade-off is that it has a larger rip capacity.

-This saw is lightweight, weighing just 45 pounds.
-It is compact, easy to store away, and simple to use — ideal for taking it to the job.
+It is easy to store away, and simple to use — ideal for taking it to the job.
 And best of all, this saw offers a maximum cut depth of 3-⅛ inches at a 90-degree angle and a 2-¼ inches at 45 degrees, meaning it’s perfect for cutting picture and door frames.

-The 1,850-watt motor generates all the power you will need to make angles and beveled cuts in wood.
+The 1,800-watt motor generates all the power you will need to make angles and beveled cuts in wood.

 Dust Collection Point

 The dust collection point means that you don’t need to worry about sawdust and debris clogging the saw mechanism.
 This has the added benefit of reducing the amount of time you will spend cleaning it.